 When you’ve been arrested or accused of a crime, the Law Office of John N. Elliott know how confusing and stressful things can get.
 We know that you have questions and concerns, which is why we take the time to address your needs and provide thorough guidance to fight for your future and your freedom.

 Remember you have rights but they are useless if you do not use them.
-Do not answer police questioning without having a Bloomfield Hills criminal defense lawyer present to protect you from self-incrimination.
+Do not answer police questioning without having a Troy criminal defense lawyer present to protect you from self-incrimination.
 Always politely refuse to answer questions until your attorney is there because everything you say can and will be used against you.
 In addition, do not struggle or fight with an arresting officer as you can then be charged with resisting arrest.